MD Program FAQs

 A: We only arrange individual visits once you have been invited for an interview.
 We do not provide admissions counseling.
 You should speak with the premedical advisors at your institutions.

-A: We do not accept applications for transfer into the second-, third-, and fourth-year classes.
+A: We do not accept transfer applications.

 A: Given the current public health crisis, we will accept MCAT scores from April 2015 through October 2020.